Curly Hair Transplants: Possible or Not?

 Trigger | Effect |

-Hormones | Testosterone, the “male hormone”, can cause hair loss in both men and women. |
+Hormones | Testosterone is a common cause of hair loss in both men and women. |

-Stress – The Silent Sabotage | Stress isn’t just an emotion – it’s a significant hair loss trigger.
-When stressed, your body releases cortisol and harms hair follicles, creating a cycle of hair loss and more stress, amplifying the issue. |
+Stress | When you are stressed, your body releases cortisol.
+This can harm your hair follicles, creating a cycle of hair loss and more stress, exacerbating the issue. |

 Medical Conditions | Some medical conditions, such as thyroid problems and autoimmune disorders, can cause hair loss. |

-Medications – The Bitter Pill | Some medications, such as chemotherapy drugs, may cause hair loss as a side effect. |
+Medications | Some medications, such as chemotherapy drugs, may cause hair loss as a side effect. |

-Hair Styling Hazards | Heat, products and excessive styling can damage hair follicles over time, resulting in reduced follicle quality and eventually – hair loss if left unattended. |
+Hair Styling | Heat, commerical haircare products, and excessive styling can damage hair follicles over time, resulting in reduced follicle quality and,eventually, hair loss. |

-Symptoms and Diagnosis: Time to Intervene
+Symptoms and Diagnosis: When to Intervene

 - Hair loss in patches on the scalp